This category affects all data source refreshes, therefore:

 1.Initial load at program startup.

-3.Prior to establishing a connection: we need to insert in the activity in our Usage Log.
+3.Prior to establishing a connection: we need to insert in the activity in our Logs.

 4.Whenever you use Refresh: Depending on your cache settings, we typically just get the changes that occurred since your last refresh

-SQL Server has certain particularities that, if the default configuration are used, will cause performance degradation as time goes by.
+SQL Server has certain particularities that, if the default configuration is used, will cause performance degradation as time goes by.
 Please consult SQL Server Performance.

 Custom images need to be stored in the data source, this results in the size of the configuration becoming problematic if there are too many entries using them.
 If that becomes the case it would be better to revert to built-in images.